 Swiss Rhythm in Fleurier

-Since the eighteenth century, however, the valley itself has become an industrial area for the production of textiles, asphalt, absinthe drinks and, above all, watches.
-The heart of the Valley still beats to the rhythm of the watchmakers today, especially in Fleurier, a medieval village.
+The heart of the Valley still beats to the rhythm of the watchmakers, also in Fleurier, a medieval village.

-The Chinese market was a huge boost, and a lot of manufacturers were active to supply the Chinese market.
-In 1900, more than 2,000 people worked in this sector in Fleurier, and the population had risen from 800 in 1800 to more than 3,300 around 1900.
+The Chinese market was a huge boost, and many manufacturers were active to supply the Chinese market.

 More than 2 000 people were employed in this sector in 1900 in Fleurier, and the population increased to 3 300 in 1900.